BelgianBiodiversityPlatform/python-dwca-reader/doc/gbif_results.rst

 Additions to the Darwin Core Archive standard & how to use
 ----------------------------------------------------------

-.. warning:: Those additions are not part of the official standard, and the GBIF download format can evolve at any point without notice.
+.. warning:: Those additions are not part of the official standard, and the GBIF download format can evolve at any point without prior announcement.

 Source metadata
 ~~~~~~~~~~~~~~~